Jordan Spieth: 2017: Open champion

-After finishing 4th alongside Ryan Palmer at the Zurich Classic, Spieth missed consecutive cuts at the Players Championship (his third successive missed cut at golf's unofficial "Fifth Major") and the AT&T Byron Nelson.
-A return to form came at the Dean & DeLuca Invitational, where Spieth just missed out on successfully defending his title, finishing a shot behind eventual winner Kevin Kisner.
-A solid if unspectacular tie for 13th followed at the Memorial Tournament, his final start before the U.S. Open.
+After finishing 4th alongside Ryan Palmer at the Zurich Classic, Spieth missed consecutive cuts at the Players Championship and the AT&T Byron Nelson.
+A return to form came at the Dean & DeLuca Invitational, where Spieth narrowly missed out on successfully defending his title, finishing a shot behind eventual winner Kevin Kisner.
+A tie for 13th followed at the Memorial Tournament, his final start before the U.S. Open.

 Spieth arrived at Erin Hills for the U.S. Open looking for a second victory at golf's second major in three years and a third major title overall.
-With big names, including the world's top-three (defending champion and world no. 1 Dustin Johnson, world no. 2 Rory McIlroy and world no. 3 Jason Day) all failing to make the cut, Spieth did manage to do so and with just eight shots covering all the players who made the weekend, it was anyone's title to win.
-For Spieth however, a 4-over-par 76 on Saturday ended any chances and he eventually finished at one-over-par for the tournament and in a tie for 35th.
+However, he finished at one-over-par for the tournament and in a tie for 35th.

 The following week, Spieth made his debut at the Travelers Championship and began with a 7-under-par 63 to lead after the first round and kept his advantage heading into the final round.
 He ended the tournament at −12, along with Daniel Berger, who was seeking his second victory in three weeks.
 Spieth holed out from a greenside bunker for birdie on the first playoff hole to take his 10th PGA Tour title, just over a month shy of his 24th birthday.